 The project focuses on a diverse set of crafts-related items and develops curatorial outputs and activities that address the specific material qualities of newly aggregated and already existing objects related to the subject on Europeana.
 Actively involving makers and communities, the project also relies on and aims at enriching the documentation of the immaterial knowledge related to craft – techniques, skills and traditions.
+In this respect, the project has developed a dedicated space on Europeana where a rich variety of curatorial outputs on crafts and craftsmanship (exhibitions, galleries, videos, stories) have been collected and made available.

 Photograph courtesy Museo del Tessuto di Prato